-Welcome to Australia’s largest range of trolleys, hand trucks and carts for sale.
-Sitecraft’s trolley range is extensive.
+Welcome to Australia’s largest range of trolleys, hand trucks, sack trucks, trolley carts, single deck trolleys, and platform trolleys for sale.
+Buy trolleys from Australia’s leading trolley supplier and manufacturer.
 Hand trolleys and hand trucks are designed to make the transportation of goods and products in the workplace easier and safer.
-With offices in Melbourne, Sydney and Brisbane, Sitecraft offers a nationwide service to our valued customers.
-Our industry experts will assist you in finding the right trolley materials handling solution that’s suitable for your particular material handling requirements.
-Manual handling aids include sack trucks, folding trolley, hand truck for sale and equipment for the easy and safe movement of heavy appliances, furniture and chairs.
-You will find our trolley products used widely in many industries and applications including warehouses, workshops, laundries, office, food, libraries, retail and manufacturing plants.
+With warehouses in Melbourne, Sydney and Brisbane, Sitecraft offers a nationwide service to our valued customers.
+Our industry experts will assist you in finding the right trolley solution that’s suitable for your particular material handling requirements.
+Manual handling aids include sack truck, folding trolley, hand truck for sale and equipment for the easy and safe movement of heavy appliances, furniture and chairs.
+You will find our material handling equipment used widely in many industries and applications, including warehouses, workshops, laundries, office, food, libraries, retail and manufacturing plants.

-Trolleys and hand trucks in the workplace are widely used to transport and carry heavy loads.
+Commercial trolleys and hand trucks in the workplace are widely used to transport and carry heavy loads.
 They are used in offices and administration areas for moving archive boxes, distributing mail and office files.
 Stainless steel trolley models are also used in the hospitality industry and food service applications.
-Hand trucks can be used for lifting and moving awkward and heavy items of furniture and vending machines.
-These can help eliminate the risks through manual handling however, it is important to understand the inappropriate use or application of these, could potentially create new safety risks or hazards.
+Sack trucks can be used for lifting and moving awkward and heavy items of furniture and vending machines.
+These can help eliminate the risks through manual handling.
+However, it is important to understand the inappropriate use or application of these, which could potentially create new safety risks or hazards.
 There can still be a risk of musculoskeletal injury if the manual handling device is used on steep slopes or used on stairs.
-In many cases the greatest danger is the horizontal force required to push or pull the device.
+In many cases, the greatest danger when operating trolleys is the horizontal force required to push or pull the device.
 With the most appropriate design and castor/wheel selection, very heavy loads can be moved safely and efficiently.

-It helps to understand the forces at play during a typical push/pull operation of trolleys.
+It helps to understand the forces at play during a typical push/pull operation of mobile equipment.
 Typically, when moving a laden trolley, there are four phases of force used in this task, as itemised below:

 WorkSafe WA has a helpful guide called Manual Task Solutions, which assists in the selection of the most appropriate equipment, including trolleys and hand trucks.

-The actual workplace environment and the work space areas the manual handling tasks are required to be undertaken.
+In the actual workplace environment and the workspace areas, manual handling tasks are required to be undertaken.
 Where possible the workplace should be arranged to help keep to a minimum any unnecessary multiple handling or transportation of goods over long distances.
-Storage and ease of transport is also an important consideration. folding trolleys are useful where space is at a premium.
+Storage and ease of transport is also an important consideration when you are searching for the appropriate trolley to buy.
+Folding trolleys are useful where space is at a premium.

 The specific task to be carried out and the mass and weight of the object that requires transportation.
 Planning should be undertaken to ensure the task or work avoids any unnecessary double handling.